 You can see more details and order this book from this website right now!

-NB I'm very pleased to announce that I'll be releasing a new book on the 17th June 2013.
+NB I'm very pleased to announce that I released a new book in June 2013.

 Teaching the cello

 "I teach children, teenagers and adults from very varied backgrounds & with a wide range of skill levels.
 Some have had learning difficulties such as dyspraxia and dyslexia.
 I teach all pupils how to read so they can play with others as soon as possible"

 "I have found that strong technique is vital.
 But I also encourage my students to develop their own 'musical voice' and to use it in the way that gives them the most satisfaction."

 "One pupil is combining cello playing with his circus performance and another is a folk musician.
 Others are playing in orchestras, chamber groups and pop groups of various kinds.
 I love this mixture."

 There is an in-depth interview with me in LewesClassical.com which gives a really nice insight into my values and approach to the cello - do read this.